Mkhan2317/Option-Pricing/README.md

 # Option-Pricing
-This repository stores the code related to option pricing.
-Author- Amir khan
+This repository stores the code related to option pricing. \n Author- Amir khan